ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ### Functors from the Standard Library

 Some ”modules” provide operations over an abstract type and need to be supplied with a parameter module used in their implementation.
 These “modules” are parametrised, in other words, functors.
 That's the case for the sets, maps, and hash tables provided by the standard library.
-It works in a contract way:
+It works like a contract between the functor and the developer:
 * If you provide a module that implements what is expected (the parameter interface)
 * The functor returns a module that implements what is promised (the result interface)

-Here is the signature of the module that the functors `Set.Make` and `Map.Make` expect:
+Here is the module's signature that the functors `Set.Make` and `Map.Make` expect:
 ```ocaml
 module type OrderedType = sig
   type t